 What are allergies?

 Type I hypersensitivities primarily affect the respiratory and gastrointestinal systems and the skin.
-The first time a predisposed person is exposed to a potential allergen, they will not have a major reaction; instead, they will begin producing a specific IgE antibody and become "sensitized."
-Once someone is sensitized, subsequent exposures can result in severe reactions.
+The first time a predisposed person is exposed to a potential allergen, that person will not have a major reaction; instead, the person will begin producing IgE antibodies directed against the specific allergen (allergen-specific IgE antibody).
+Once someone is sensitized in this way, subsequent exposures can result in severe reactions.

-The IgE antibody produced attaches itself to mast cells, specialized cells in the tissues, and basophils in the bloodstream.
+The IgE antibody produced in response to an allergen binds to mast cells, specialized cells in the tissues, and basophils in the bloodstream.
 This action primes the immune system.
-During subsequent exposures to the allergen, the specific bound IgE identifies the intruder, attaches to it, and triggers the release of chemicals, including histamine, causing allergic Symptoms that start in the mouth, nose, or on the skin, wherever the allergen has been introduced.
+During subsequent exposures to the allergen, the specific bound IgE recognizes the allergen, binds to it, and triggers the release of chemicals, including histamine, causing allergic symptoms that can start in the mouth, nose, or on the skin, wherever the allergen has been introduced.

 What is not an allergy?

 There are other reactions that can cause allergy-like symptoms but are not caused by an activation of the immune system.
-They range from toxic reactions that affect anyone who has sufficient exposure, such as food poisoning caused by bacterial toxins, to genetic conditions, such as intolerances caused by the lack of an enzyme - for example, the inability to digest milk sugar, resulting in lactose intolerance, and sensitivities to things like gluten (in Celiac disease).
-Symptoms can also be caused by medications such as aspirin and ampicillin, food dyes, MSG (monosodium glutamate – a food flavor additive), and by some psychological triggers.
-While these diseases and conditions may need to be investigated by a physician, they are not allergies and will not be identified during allergy testing.
+They range from toxic reactions that affect anyone who has sufficient exposure, such as food poisoning caused by bacterial toxins, to genetic conditions, such as intolerances caused by the lack of an enzyme (for example, the inability to digest milk sugar, resulting in lactose intolerance, and sensitivities to things like gluten in Celiac disease).
+Symptoms can also be caused by medications such as aspirin and ampicillin, food dyes, MSG (monosodium glutamate, a food flavor additive), and by some psychological triggers.
+While these diseases and conditions may need to be investigated by a health practitioner, they are not allergies and will not be identified during allergy testing.